knaackbuilt/knaackbuilt/README.md

 - Accessibile development is usable development.
 Build everything with accessibility first!

+- I almost always use github desktop because it's 168,000% easier than git from the command line.
+Don't @ me.

 In the traditional sense, I'm a front-end developer.
 That means a lot these days so I'll clarify further by saying that if you manage a database, it's not the front-end.
 If you write everything in python or c++ or php it's not really the front-end.
 Everything has bled into "front-end" to the point that people call themselves front-end developers and then proceed to list 51 backend languages they work with most often.

 I can write these by hand: ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white) & ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)